 Research the standard of care

 Hospital policies in regard to labor, known as the “standard of care,” also vary widely from hospital to hospital.
-While most require an IV hep lock at admission, some do not.
+While most require an IV hep-lock at admission, some do not.
 One maternity hospital may require continuous fetal monitoring while the norm at another is intermittent fetal monitoring.
 Some hospitals allow water birth, while others discourage moms from even entering the tub.

-Now that you understand that all hospital labor & delivery units function differently, it’s important to ask questions about the standard of care at the hospitals you’re considering.
+Because all hospital labor & delivery units function differently, it’s important to ask questions about the standard of care at the hospitals you’re considering.

 How to research maternity hospitals near me